sarathyweb/gip-2e/README.md

-# Exercise and Sample programs from the book Go in Practice, Second Edition
+# Go in Practice, 2nd edition - Exercise and Sample programs